 - Here you will begin to construct the rules for your router.
 The fields under "If all of the following rules match" will define the conditions for this route.
 Use the drop-down menus to build your rule ("if" statement).

-- See Condition Details below for detailed information on each of the condition options.
+- See Condition Details below for detailed information on each condition option.

 - If you need to use multiple conditions—such as "If new caller is yes" and "tag includes 'sales call'"—use the + and + Add Rule buttons to build more complex rules.

 - "And" operator: to add an "and" rule, use the blue + symbol to the right of the drop-downs you used to create your first rule.

 - "Or" operator: to add an "or" rule, use the + Add Rule button in the top right of the Routes section.